 By the 1889-1890 winter season, Albion and Mary (Goldsmith) Knowlton had made 377 Commonwealth their home.
 They previously had lived at 215 West Chester Park.

 In December of 1891, Mary Knowlton acquired the lot at 375 Commonwealth and then immediately resold it to Dr. Holmes Jernegan, adding a stipulation that only a single family dwelling could be built on land and limiting the height and depth of any such building.
-In June of 1892, as Dr. Jernegan’s house was nearing completion, they modified the agreement to further limit the depth of the new house at the boundary line with 377 Commonwealth to preserve the light and air for the Knowltons’ home.
+In June of 1892, they modified the agreement to further define the depth of the new house 377 Commonwealth where it met the boundary line with 377 Commonwealth to preserve the light and air for the Knowltons’ home.

 Albion Knowlton died in May of 1907.
 After his death, Mary Knowlton continued to live at 377 Commonwealth with their only son, Walter Munroe Knowlton.
 He died in March of 1919.